Finite Semisimple Module 2-Categories: Enrichment of Finite Semisimple Module 2-Categories

-Finally, we have to check that the two axioms of definition \ref{def:enriched2cat} are satisfied.
-In order to do this, we use the string diagrams depicted in appendix \ref{sec:diagcoherenceenriched}.
-We begin by checking axiom b.
-Given $M,N,P$ in $\mathfrak{M}$, figure \ref{fig:enrichedcatunitality1} depicts the left hand-side of this equation between 2-isomorphisms in As a first step, we use naturality to move the string labelled $u_M$ above all the coupons, which gets us to figure \ref{fig:enrichedcatunitality2}.
+As a first step, we use naturality to move the string labelled $u_M$ above all the coupons, which gets us to figure \ref{fig:enrichedcatunitality2}.
 Moving the coupon labelled $\underline{(M,1\underline{(M,\Phi_N)}1)}$ to the left, we obtain figure \ref{fig:enrichedcatunitality3}.
 Figure \ref{fig:enrichedcatunitality4} is obtained by moving the coupon labelled $\underline{(M,1\Phi_N)}$ to the left, and using equation (\ref{eqn:swallowtail1}) combined with lemma \ref{lem:biadj2functor} on the green coupons.
 Applying equation (\ref{eqn:swallowtail1}) with lemma \ref{lem:biadj2functor} to the blue coupon, we get figure \ref{fig:enrichedcatunitality5}.
 Finally, we arrive at figure \ref{fig:enrichedcatunitality6} by moving the strings labelled $u_M$ and $\underline{(M,1c_M)}$ down.
 As this last figure depicts the right hand-side of the axiom b, we find that axiom b holds.

 Let us now check that axiom a of definition \ref{def:enriched2cat} holds.
 Given objects $M,N,P,Q,R$ in $\mathfrak{M}$, figure \ref{fig:enrichedcatassociativity1} depicts the left hand-side of this equation between 2-isomorphisms in Using naturality, we can move the string labelled $u_M$ on top of all the coupons, which gets us to figure \ref{fig:enrichedcatassociativity2}.
 To arrive at figure \ref{fig:enrichedcatassociativity3}, we move the coupons labelled $\underline{(M,\underline{(M,\Phi_N)}1)}$ and $\underline{(M,\underline{(M,1\Phi_M^{-1})}1)}$, and the string inbetween upwards.
 By naturality, we are allowed to bring the coupon labelled $\underline{(M,\underline{(N,1\Phi_N^{-1})11})}$ down, getting us to figure \ref{fig:enrichedcatassociativity4}.
 Cancelling the two blue coupons, we find ourselves contemplating figure \ref{fig:enrichedcatassociativity5}.
 Figure \ref{fig:enrichedcatassociativity6} is derived by moving the coupon labelled $\underline{(M,\underline{(N,\Phi_P)11})}$ to the right, and the one labelled $\underline{(M,1\underline{(M,1\Phi_M^{-1})11})}$ to the left.
 We can then use naturality to bring the string labelled $u_P11$ up, and the coupon labelled $\underline{(M,1\Phi_M^{-1})}$ down, arriving at figure \ref{fig:enrichedcatassociativity7}.
 Then, we proceed to bring the coupon labelled $\underline{(M,\Phi_N)}$ together with the string immediately underneath to the bottom left of the diagram, which gets us to figure \ref{fig:enrichedcatassociativity8}.
 Figure \ref{fig:enrichedcatassociativity9} is a mere isotopy of the previous one.
 Finally, figure \ref{fig:enrichedcatassociativity10} is obtained by first bringing the coupon labelled $\underline{(M,\Phi_M^{-1})}$ left and down, and then moving the string labelled $u_M$ down.
 This last figure is exactly the right hand-side of the equation we wished to check, so we are done. \end{proof}